 An arrest basically has to do with the police taking you into custody and putting you through the booking process.
-You’ll then either be released with a citation or they are going to try to send you into court.
+You'll then either be released with a citation or they are going to try to send you into court.
 If they attempt to send you into court, then you are going to have to either post a bail or you will stay in custody, and then in 72 hours the police will be responsible for getting you in front of a judge or they are going to have to let you go.
 Depending on the holidays, that can create some extra time.
-But the bottom line related to an arrest is the police taking physical custody of you, putting you in their police car, taking you to the police station and formally booking you – not necessarily charging you – but booking you.
+But the bottom line related to an arrest is the police taking physical custody of you, putting you in their police car, telling you why you are arrested, taking you to the police station and formally booking you – not necessarily charging you – but booking you.

 What's The Difference Between An Arrest And A Detention?